howsoai/platform-installation-examples/argocd-basic/README.md

 ## Add the Chart registry to ArgoCD
 See the [prerequisites](../prereqs/README.md#accessing-the-howso-platform-helm-registry) for information on how to get the credentials to access the Howso Platform Helm registry.

-> Note the helm registry is of type oci - so the command to add it includes the `--enable-oci` flag.
+> Note: The helm registry is of type oci - so the command to add it includes the `--enable-oci` flag.

 ```sh
 argocd repo add registry.how.so --type helm --name replicated --username youremail@example.com --password <your-license-id> --enable-oci